lab-archeologia-digitale/BraDypUS/docs/api.md

     },
     "records": [ // array of objects records
         {
-            "core": { }, // (object) associative object list with fieldname as key and field value as value "coreLinks": [], // (array of objects) array with associative object list with coreLinks "allPlugins": [], // (array of objects) array with associative object list with plugin data "fullFiles": [], // (array of objects) array with associative object list with file data
+            "core": { }, // (object) associative object list with field name as key and field value as value "coreLinks": [], // (array of objects) array with associative object list with coreLinks "allPlugins": [], // (array of objects) array with associative object list with plugin data "fullFiles": [], // (array of objects) array with associative object list with file data